andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Then after about 10 minutes of discussing the weather or something else equally as boring, Fred leans over, completely unprovoked, and hits me with,

-"I'm
-pushing 60..
+"I'm pushing 60..
 I'm 57..
 Never been married and I don't know if I could marry a woman my age.
 Once they get to 50 they start to fall apart."

 *Awkward pause*

 "And they get fat"

-*Awkward pause redux*
+*Awkward pause again*

 "And they get fat in the worst places"

 Well y'know Fred, I wasn't gonna say it but you look an awful lot older than 57.
-A classic kettle-pot situation.
-I don't linger much longer to hear any more of Cassanova Fred's opinions on the fairer sex.
+What we have here is a classic kettle-pot situation.
+I don't linger much longer to hear the rest of Cassanova Fred's opinions on the fairer sex.

 I bop over to Crosscut Pizzeria and Taphouse, where I find a spot against the rail on the back deck overlooking the bubbling waters of Middle Boulder Creek.